 In May 2008, the FDA activated our investigational new drug application (IND) for surgical delivery of our therapy.
-The 40-patient U.S. IMPACT-DCM clinical trial began with the treatment of the first patient in November 2008.
+The 40-patient U.S. IMPACT-DCM clinical trial began with the treatment of the first patient in November

+2008.
 This multi-center, randomized, controlled, prospective, open-label, Phase 2 study was designed to include 20 patients with ischemic DCM and 20 patients with non-ischemic DCM.
 We completed enrollment of the 40 patients in the IMPACT-DCM clinical trial in January 2010 and the final patient was treated in March 2010.
 Participants in the IMPACT-DCM clinical trial were required to have New York Heart Association (NYHA) functional class III or IV heart failure, a left ventricular ejection fraction (LVEF) of less than or equal to 30% (60-75% is typical for a healthy person), and meet other eligibility criteria, including optimized medical therapy.
 Patients were randomized in an approximate 3:1 ratio of treatment to control group.
 Patients in the treatment group received our therapy through direct injection into the heart muscle during minimally invasive-surgery (involving a chest incision of approximately 2 inches).
 The primary objective of this study is to assess the safety of ixmyelocel-T in patients with DCM.
 Efficacy measures include cardiac dimensions and tissue mass, cardiac function (e.g. cardiac output, LVEF, cardiopulmonary exercise testing parameters), cardiac perfusion and viability, as well as other efficacy endpoints.
 NYHA functional class and quality of life are also assessed.
 Patients were followed for 12 months post-treatment.

 Six-month data from the IMPACT-DCM interim analysis were presented at The Sixth International Conference on Cell Therapy for Cardiovascular Disease on January 20, 2011.
 Results indicated that ixmyelocel-T is safe and showed that serious adverse events were associated with the surgical procedure and not the cellular therapy.
 Adverse events after the initial peri-operative period were roughly equal between the control and treatment groups.
-Efficacy findings include positive trends in quality of life and functional and structural parameters in the treatment group as compared with the control group.
-12-month data from the IMPACT-DCM clinical has been accepted for presentation at the Heart Failure Society of America meeting to be held in September 2011.
+Efficacy findings include positive trends in clinical endpoints, quality of life, functional, and structural parameters in the treatment group as compared with the control group.